SurajVishwakarma333/Button-Designed/README.md

-# Bounce Animation in Android.
+# Bounce Button Animation in Android.

 • Go to the app -> res right click on res folder then New -> Android Resource Directory and create an anim Directory.